exercism/generic-track/README.md

 ## It doesn't exist - I want to create it!

-Awesome!!
+Awesome!
 Please create a new post in the [Exercism Forum][forum-support] so we can discuss the details.
 If the new track is authorized, then create a [new-issue][] in this repository, and we'll create the new repository for the track.

 ---